-Do I Want to Be a Mail Carrier?
+Should I Become a Mail Carrier?

 Mail carriers retrieve and deliver mail to homes and businesses.
 Some carriers may be required to have certain packages signed for by addressees, distribute incoming mail and sort letters and packages.
 Career opportunities vary from large cities to rural locations, and letters and packages may be delivered by foot or vehicles.
 Walked routes may be tiring, and mail must be delivered in all sorts of weather conditions.

-|Degree Level||High school diploma*|
+|Education Level||High school diploma|

-|Additional requirements||Driver's license, safe driving record, criminal background check and drug test**|
+|Licensure/Certification||Postal exam; driver's license with safe driving record; criminal background check and drug test; US citizenship|

 Step 1: Graduate from High School